 This document was written with the intent of being shared with other people because I like tough competition and helping others to improve their game.
+Versions up to 2015 have been widely distributed, but none since.

 It is also largely written for conditions in the Pacific Northwest, where there is a lot of ocean current and the wind is generally lighter with flat-water conditions.
 Waves tend to be 1-2 feet at most.